-Ottawa, November 30, 2021 – Canadian Manufacturers & Exporters today released the results of their national business outlook survey of manufacturing companies.
+Ottawa, November 30, 2021 – Canadian Manufacturers & Exporters (CME) today released the results of their national business outlook survey of manufacturing companies.
 According to the results, labour shortages, supply chain disruptions, and higher input costs ranked as the top challenges the industry faces.
 These problems are hampering the sector’s recovery despite strong demand for their goods and an optimistic outlook by those in the business.

 “Our survey confirmed what we’ve been hearing from manufacturers on the ground for a long time.
 Demand for manufactured goods is strong but we are increasingly unable to keep up let alone take advantage of this boom.
 Labour shortages, supply chain challenges and higher input costs are big problems.
 If we don’t address these, Canada’s economy will suffer”, said Dennis Darby, President and CEO of CME.

 Here are some of the survey highlights: